nehuencabibbo/chrome-extensions/README.md

 # bookmark-extension
-A chrome extension for bookmariking posts
+A chrome extension for bookmariking posts.